sohang3112/sohang3112/README.md

 ### 👋 Hello Everyone!
 I'm Sohang Chopra

-- 🔭 I’m working on my Final Year Project at college, which is related to Plagiarism Detection.
 - 🌱 I’m currently learning Statistics and APL (Programming Language) using the excellent book [Computational Statistics using APL](http://www.softwarepreservation.org/projects/apl/Books/198100_APL-STAT.pdf/view).
 - 🌱 I’m also learning Rust, Clojure languages using [Exercises from Exercism.io](https://exercism.org/tracks/rust).
 - 🎓 I'm about to graduate in Electrical Engineering (specializing in Computer Science) at